Lostbelt/pose_annotator/README.md

-# skelet-annotator
+# Pose annotator

-A GUI application for annotating **skeletal keypoints** on images and extracted video frames.
+A GUI application for annotating **pose keypoints** on images and extracted video frames.
-Supports custom skeletons, **auto-annotation** via Ultralytics YOLO, and export to the **YOLO keypoints format** for training.
+Supports custom skeletons, **auto-annotation** via Ultralytics, and export to the **YOLO keypoints format** for training.

 <div align="center">
   <img src="figures/main_page.png" width="600"/>